daveykemp/daveykemp.github.io/team.md

 </script>
 # Team
 * * *
 The research team currently comprises 5 PhD students and 5 MSc students.
-We are always interested to hear from motivated students who are interested in joining us.
+We are always keen to hear from motivated students who are interested in joining us.
 You can get in touch with us [here](mailto:davidkemp@cug.edu.cn)!

 <img src="/images/teamfieldwork.png" alt="Team fieldwork">